MongoDB-Cowboys/Monalize/README.md

-# Monalize v1.1.0
+# Monalize tool overview

-Monaliza is an application for scanning and analyzing Mongodb databases.
-The main task is fast output Names of all databases and collections, indexes and slow queries.
+Monaliza is a tool for scanning and analyzing MongoDB database for any performance issues, which lead to high CPU consumption.

+The main task is a fast output of names of all databases and collections, indexes and slow queries stats.

-The usage is very simple, compile the binary if it is not compiled.
+## Compilation

 `go build monalize.go`

+## Usage

-And run on any Unix like system ./monalize
+Run on any Unix like system via `./monalize`

-Flags:
+Available flags:

-* -db_name (optional) If you need scan only one database. (default: nil)
+* -db_name (optional) If you need to scan only specific database. (default: nil)
-* -db_uri (optional) Uri to connect to mongodb. (default: "mongodb://localhost:27017")
+* -db_uri (optional) Uri to connect to mongodb service. (default: "mongodb://localhost:27017")
-* -excel (optional) Make output to excel file. (default: false)
+* -excel (optional) To save an output of the script to excel file. (default: false)
-* -logpath (optional) Set path to log file. (default "/var/log/mongodb/mongodb.log")
+* -logpath (optional) Specify a path to MongoDB service log file. (default "/var/log/mongodb/mongodb.log")

-Get little help `./monalize -h`.
+A help is available via `./monalize -h`.

 Examples uri:

 * `mongodb://User:Pwd@ip.ip.ip.ip:port`

-After successfully use all data files from `monalize` saves in working directory.

-This is:
+After successfull ru of the `monalize` tool, all the output artifacts will be saved in working directory:

 * `colout.txt` COLLSCAN logs.
 * `result.csv` optional excel file.